cornelltech/INFO-5400/Assignments-Schedule.md

 		address?<br />
 <br />
 Report should be 1-2 pages single space.<br />
-Presentation should be about  5 - 10 minutes <br />
+Presentation should be about 10 minutes + questions at the end. <br />

 #### Final Project checkpoint
 Students will submit a short report on their final project outline and describe the project status/progress.
 (Graded Pass/Fail) This checkpoint is due **10/17**.